The Lamb’s Victory: Spectacle or Repair?

 Doctrine of Original Sin Realism is mooted by Satan's eclipsing: The simulacral, defensive, mimetic, grasping at the brass ring of lesser evils “Christian identity” is not so readily condemned by the more scrupulous.
 Even if, for argument’s sake, such identity--empty, soulless, entropic, mean-spirited, dishonest--could produce the required “badge of fruits,” the performative standards it nominally holds itself to purportedly limit the evil that it might otherwise have carried out.
 Thereby the otherwise dismissive scrupulous join the party of those who go through life inclined and hitched to the purportedly “lesser” evils.

-[updated 10/9/25] Excursus: The Dramatic Katechon — Watchers of “Lesser Evil” Christians
+[updated 10/9/25] Excursus: The Dramatic Katechon — Watchers by “Lesser Evil” Christians

 What the ethically scrupulous might call prudence—the church’s tolerance of “lesser evils” in the name of strategy or social harmony—is nothing other than the secular, pragmatic katechon operating through political conscientiousness.
 The restraint and restrainer (2 Thess.
 2:6–7; cf. Deut.
 17:14ff), understood as providential patience, becomes in our age a kinesthetics and ideology of delay—a theological permission slip for inaction.
-Until now (see below), when God's adversary becomes known AFTER the apostasy (2 Thess.
-2:3) summarizewd by January 6, 2021 that removed the restraint of katechon by way of heretical Christians and blasphemous forms.
+Until now, when God's adversary becomes known AFTER the apostasy (2 Thess.
+2:3) summarized by January 6, 2021 summarizes that disclosure: heretical Christians and blasphemous forms pierced the katechonic restraint they claimed to defend.
+January 6 becomes, in this context, an inverted Epiphany.
+The Church’s Epiphany remembers pagan wisdom brought into reverent recognition of the Christ Child—gold, frankincense, and myrrh offered before the one who gathers the nations.
+January 6, 2021 manifested the parody: a piebald epiphany of mob-nation, effigies, shofars, scaffolds, and redirected sovereignty brought not to Christ but to the people’s deliberative assembly.
+The path divided visibly: flag and fang toward death, or cross and virtue toward life; Caesarized violence or Nazarene peace; the wolf or the Lamb.
+In that inversion, the constitutional katechon was not strengthened but pierced [12].

 The katechon has often been substantiated in the juridical language of “law and order.”
 In Romans 13 and Titus 3, Paul frames the State as a provisional restraint on sin—a ministerial sword upholding civic peace and protecting the good from the violent.
 Yet by the twentieth century, the figure of restraint had reversed its polarity: the Adversary had become mediated through the very State that once claimed to withhold and restrain him.

 Culture collapses if people fail to share a body of common texts.
 You simply can’t communicate.
 You don’t have common images.
-Yet Strauss’ esoteric and elitist program of seclusion and sequestered philosophy leads that very collapse, vitiating the katechon that holds back the antichrist and mob.
+Yet Strauss’ esoteric and elitist program of seclusion and sequestered philosophy, untethered from Biblical historicism, glimpses if not leads that very collapse, vitiating the katechon that holds back the antichrist and mob.

-Consequently, the modern State oscillates through a machiavellian dialectic of deceit: alternately restraining and releasing into influence the man of lies (in this case, with his own branded, name spooring Bible), mirroring Satan’s own circuit in Revelation 20:1–3, bound for a season only to be loosed again.
+Consequently, the modern State oscillates through a Machiavellian dialectic of deceit: alternately restraining and releasing into influence the man of lies, here marked by his own branded, name-spooring Bible, mirroring Satan’s own circuit in Revelation 20:1–3, bound for a season only to be loosed again.
 Except when Constitutionally checked, which has been vitiated now by tying the unbound strong man--the man of lies--to popular sovereignty (see below) [11].

 The political fruit of this theology is the Christian who votes, defers, or excuses “lesser evil” for the sake of collective balance, believing that the performance of discernment is itself faithfulness.
-The scrupulous with their gimlet eye cast, while wary of fanaticism, sanctify moderation as if the balance fulfilled ethics.
+The scrupulous, gimlet-eyed and wary of fanaticism, sanctify moderation as if balance itself fulfilled ethics.
 But by this, grace no longer humanly acts—it aestheticizes its own hesitation.
 The katechon becomes not the hand of restraint against chaos and apostasy, but the excuse of those unwilling to act as Christ acts: ethically, immediately, kenotically.

-As presidential advisor Stephen Miller let slip on October 8, 2025, in a televised interview [10], the Antichrist’s claim to “plenary authority” in the unilateral use of domestic military force against “enemies” and in support of “friends”—during the ongoing U.S. government shutdown, reveals something stark: the katechon that once restrained the lawless one has been the U.S. Constitution itself—its checks on illegality and its distribution of power.
+As presidential advisor Stephen Miller let slip on October 8, 2025, in a televised interview [10], the Antichrist’s claim to “plenary authority” in the unilateral use of domestic military force against “enemies” and in support of “friends”—during the ongoing U.S. government shutdown, reveals something stark: the katechon that once restrained the lawless one has been the U.S. Constitution itself—its checks on illegality and its distribution of power. has functioned, in this political order, as a katechonic structure: not the metaphysical restrainer itself, but a lawful form of distributed restraint against sovereign self-deification.
 For two centuries, sovereignty in the United States had been vested in the people and their assembled representatives.
 The seat of executive power was, by design, constitutionally limited—empty—except under the emergency conditions of declared, foreign war.

 The so‑called “lesser evil” is the last idol of the Dramatic Church until the AntiChrist is made known.
 Lesser evils aestheticize prudence that believes history retains its villains to keep the story interesting and the stakes trivial.
 But Christ is not plot tension.
 He ends the play by walking off the stage, breaking the fourth wall, and addressing the audience directly: Follow Me.
 Not Him.